 She smirked.
 "Liar."
 She said.
 She didn't put much heat into her voice.
 "One, I'm not an idiot.
 If I were you, or your head of security, I would insist upon it.
 After said prisoner took out 4 guards in quick succession without much effort, even I would be a little cautious."

 "She's good."
 A gruff male voice whispered.
 Much deeper, and with a rumble of authority in it.
-Therefore, black and a squadron leader.
+Therefore, black and probably a squadron leader of some sort.

 "It was actually 5 marines."
 Parker said, gently correcting her amount.